txtmode/gitcmdb/README.md

 CMDB system where CMDB server is git server (for example GitHub)

-Every defined number of seconds hosts connect to Github to update a specific branch of a repo and execute one installer.
-Currently the only supported puppet, and simple bash scripts.
+Every defined number of seconds hosts connect to Github to update a specific branch of a repo and execute a list of installers.

+Currently the only supported ones are puppet and simple bash scripts.
 Ansible will be adder later.

+Multiple installers can be executed in the same host and at the same cron execution.
+So you can mix for example bash for some tasks and puppet for other more complex tasks.

 ## Installation